mskwark/PconsC3/README.md

 # Prerequisites

 * Julia interpreter (ver.
 0.3 and up is supported).
-Present in most Linux repositories, otherwise download it from [Julia](http://julialang.org/) website.
+Present in most Linux repositories (Ubuntu , otherwise download it from [Julia](http://julialang.org/) website.
 * Python interpreter (2.7+)
 * CD-HIT.
 Available in most Linux distributions, otherwise downloadable from [GitHub](https://github.com/weizhongli/cdhit)
 * A way to generate multiple sequence alignments (or a FASTA formatted MSA).